-The focus of the ESF for social entrepreneurship will be in three main areas: the provision of financial capital, entrepreneurship education and increase public visibility.
-The possibility of using financial instruments (interest rate subsidies, micro-finance, loans and guarantees) provide the necessary funds for social entrepreneurs to start a business, create new services and products, training of employees and ensuring the basic material conditions.
-In addition to financial instruments, for the above activities grants can also be used.
+The focus of the ESF for social entrepreneurship will be in two main areas: entrepreneurship education and increase public visibility.
 Ethical bank and other innovative financial schemes will be supported in terms of training, visibility, networking etc.

 Educational activities that will be supported through ESF: